Diane Whitmore Schanzenbach

 IPR researchers have created a new tool for visualizing food insecurity data across the nation.
-Users can find data from April 23 onward from the U.S. Census Household Pulse Survey on weekly rates of food insecurity for respondents with and without children, which can also be sorted by race and ethnicity for selected states.
+Users can find data from April 23 onward from the U.S. Census Bureau Household Pulse Survey on weekly rates of food insecurity for respondents with and without children, which can also be sorted by race and ethnicity for selected states.
 The complete report can be read here.

 Racial Disparities in Food Insecurity Persist

 In another report based on Census Household Pulse Survey data, IPR director and economist Diane Whitmore Schanzenbach and research analyst Abigail Pitts look at recent trends in food insecurity in the wake of the COVID-19 pandemic.
 They find that food insecurity rates and related measures of food hardship are elevated for all groups, and there is some evidence they have improved in recent weeks among White households.
 Overall, Black and Hispanic households with children are much more likely to experience food hardships than are White households with children.